 The following are 10 easy to achieve steps to improve or restore healthy gut flora:

 Our gut health will be so much better if we just provide our intestines with the right foods and enable them to flourish with the beneficial bacteria.
 Your gut houses a vast community of microbes and each of these prefers certain foods.

 Vegetables are the ideal gut health foods.

 Vegetables from the lily family (asparagus, chives, garlic, leeks, and onions) and the sunflower family (artichokes, chicory, lettuce, radicchio, tarragon) are particularly beneficial to gut bacteria.

-Fermented foods are also good for your intestines, such as yoghurt, kimchi, natto, kefir, miso, and sauerkraut.
+Another terrific source of good bacteria are fermented foods, such as yoghurt, kimchi, natto, kefir, miso, and sauerkraut.
 People in regions where these foods are eaten have better gut health.

 Besides vegetables, other good fibers are fruits, pulses, nuts, vegetables, probiotics foods, and extra virgin olive oil (contains microbe-friendly polyphenols).